NSCU-CSC517/LearningRails/RubyExercises/reflection/README.md

-# Yield in Ruby
+# Reflection in Ruby
-This folder contains exercises and corresponding solutions on keyword `yield` and how it can be used in Ruby.
+This folder contains exercises and corresponding solutions on Reflection in Ruby.

 ## Exercise
 To share exercise with students, provide them with content of the `exercise/` directory of the desired exercise (if